kris2tis/LoadMaster/README.md

 # 🚛 LoadMaster | Logistics SPA Website

-Welcome to **LoadMaster**, a responsive and modern logistics Single Page Application (SPA) built using **React**.
-This project is designed with clean UI, smooth animations, and real-world components to simulate a professional cargo and freight company site. 🚚
+LoadMaster, a responsive and modern single page website (SPA) built using **React**, This project is designed with a clean user interface, smooth animations to simulate the static freight company website. 🚚

 ---

-## ⚙️ Technologies & Dependencies
+## Technologies

-This project is built with the **React** framework, taking advantage of its component-based architecture and virtual DOM for fast and smooth user interactions.

-### 🔌 Major Dependencies:

  **react**
  **react-dom**